ASDFFounder2015/RoStrap/README.md

 **Q: Is this malware?**

 **A:** No. The source code here is viewable to all, and it'd be impossible for us to slip anything malicious into the downloads without anyone noticing.
 Just be sure you're downloading it from an official source.
 The only official source are this GitHub repository.
+RoStrap is open-source, and all changes can be reviewed by the community.
+We encourage users to verify the code themselves before installing.
+Transparency is a core part of our project.

 **Q: Can using this get me banned?**